elijahcshaw/librarysystem/readme.txt

 4. Other more advanced changes can be implemented through code editing.
-Adding new items simply means you need to create a new class inheriting from Item (or the applicable child of Item, like Book), and inserting it into ItemFactory's constructor as has been done for the three types of books.
+Adding new items simply means you need to create a new class inheriting from Item (or the applicable child of Item, like Book), and insert it into ItemFactory's constructor as has been done for the three types of books.
 A similar method allows you to add new types of transactions, although that may require more involved editing of the code depending on the transaction to be added.